Modern IN: Overview

 The Modern Auto was established in Shanghai in 2018.
-The Modern IN is the first production vehicle of the firm, and was first previewed as the Modern A in October 2020.
+The IN is the first production vehicle of the firm, and was first previewed as the Modern A in October 2020.
+In 2023, Modern Auto started to export its cars to Mexico, Hungary, Dominica and some Middle Eastern countries.

 Specifications

-The Modern IN is a compact car offered with two variants of battery.
+The IN is a compact car offered with two variants of battery.
 A 53kWh battery with an NEDC range of 400 km and a 80kWh battery with an NEDC range of 610 km.
 Charging from 30% to 80% takes 30 minutes on a fast charger.
 The power of the Modern IN comes from a 160 hp and 280 Nm electric motor.
 0 to 100 km/h acceleration could be done in 7.9 seconds.
 The Modern IN has L2 autonomous driving capabilities and can receive OTA software updates.